UN: Wildfires getting worse globally, governments unprepared | Science-Environment

 But UN researchers said many nations continue to spend too much time and money fighting fires and not enough trying to prevent them.
 Land use changes can make the fires worse, such as logging that leaves behind debris that can easily burn and forests that are intentionally ignited to clear land for farming, the report said.

+Poor communities are often hit hardest by fires, which can degrade water quality, destroy crops and reduce land available to grow food.

-In the United States, officials recently unveiled a $50 billion effort to reduce fire risks over the next decade by more aggressively thinning forests around "hot spots" where nature and neighbourhoods collide.
+“It impacts people's jobs and the economic situation that people are in,'' Humphrey said.
+“It's integral that fire be in the same category of disaster management as floods and droughts.
+It's absolutely essential.”
+In the United States, officials recently unveiled a USD 50 billion effort to reduce fire risks over the next decade by more aggressively thinning forests around “hot spots” where nature and neighbourhoods collide.
 However, the administration of President Joe Biden has so far identified only a fraction of the funding called for in the plan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)